James C. Tsai: Early life and education

-A 1981 graduate of Phillips Exeter Academy, Tsai received his B.A. in neuroscience, magna cum laude, from Amherst College in 1985, his M.D. from Stanford University School of Medicine in 1989, and his M.B.A. in 1998 from the Owen Graduate School of Management at Vanderbilt University.
-He served his residency in ophthalmology at Doheny Eye Institute at the University of Southern California, 1990–1993, his fellowship in glaucoma at Bascom Palmer Eye Institute, University of Miami, 1993–1994, and another fellowship in glaucoma at Moorfields Eye Hospital and the Institute of Ophthalmology, London, 1994–1995.
+Tsai earned a bachelor's degree from Amherst College and an M.D. from Stanford University School of Medicine.
+He later received an M.B.A. from the Owen Graduate School of Management at Vanderbilt University.
+He completed an ophthalmology residency at the Doheny Eye Institute of the University of Southern California, followed by glaucoma fellowships at the Bascom Palmer Eye Institute of the University of Miami and at Moorfields Eye Hospital and the Institute of Ophthalmology in London.